ebu/ebu-tt-live-toolkit/CONTRIBUTING.md

     │ ├─features - feature files for BDD
     │ │ ├─validation - features that tie in with the XML validation functionality │ │ │ └─*.feature - BDD feature files
+    │ │ ├─timing - features that tie in with computed/resolved/activation times computation.
     │ │ └─...
     │ ├─templates - Jinja2 template files for mostly XML documents │ │ ├─*.xml - XML file templates